 The program is free to students, but will require for the 2020-2021 school year that students have access to a computer and WiFi to participate.
 If you have any concerns about your ability to participate because of this, please let us know in the application.
 GEMS is funded by annual dues from the Seattle Area chapter of the Association for Women in Science (AWIS-SA) membership, and is led entirely by volunteers.

 What do I get to do in GEMS?

-Our tentative activity schedule this year is
+Our activity topics schedule this year is tentatively as follows:

 Past field trips have included:

 - Beach walk with Seattle Aquarium

 - 3D Printing Design